operator-framework/operator-sdk/website/content/en/docs/building-operators/ansible/tutorial.md

 ## Next Steps

-We recommend reading through the our [Ansible development section][ansible-developer-tops] for tips and tricks, including how to run the operator locally.
+We recommend reading through the our [Ansible development section][ansible-developer-tips] for tips and tricks, including how to run the operator locally.

 In this tutorial, the scaffolded `watches.yaml` could be used as-is, but